zhichunguo/ZhichunGuo/content/authors/zhichunguo/_index.md

 highlight_name: true
 ---

 Hi!
-I am a fourth-year (2019-now) Ph.D. student in Computer Science and Engineering at [University of Notre Dame](https://www.nd.edu/), supervised by Prof. [Nitesh Chawla](https://niteshchawla.nd.edu/).
+I am a fifth-year (2019-now) Ph.D. student in Computer Science and Engineering at [University of Notre Dame](https://www.nd.edu/), supervised by Prof. [Nitesh Chawla](https://niteshchawla.nd.edu/).
 My research interests lie in graph machine learning and molecular representation learning.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.  -->

 **News!**

+[09/2023] Invited to serve as a Reviewer for [ICLR 2024](https://iclr.cc/)

+[08/2023] Invited to serve as a Reviewer for [LoG 2023](https://logconference.org/) and [SDM 2024](https://www.siam.org/conferences/cm/conference/sdm24)

+[07/2023] Invited to serve as a Reviewer for [AAAI 2024](https://aaai.org/aaai-conference/)

 [04/2023] One paper accepted by [ICML 2023](https://icml.cc/), on knowledge distillation for link prediction.
 See you in Hawaii!